 - Iteration Count: Enter the desired number of iterations you want this VU Group to run through the selected workflow/script.

 - Execution time (hh:mm): Allocate a time limit on how long the VU Group should continue iterating.
-This time is measured from when the VU Group started running, not by when the test was launched and includes ramp-up time (see below).
+This time is measured from when the VU Group started running, not from when the test was launched, and includes ramp-up time (see below).